Koushikphy/Django-ToDo-App/Readme.md

 ## Getting Started
 1. Install Django 3 and django-rest-framework
-3. make superuser
-2. make makemigrations, migrate
+2. Make makemigrations and migrate
+3. Make superuser
-4. runserver
+4. Run server
+5. Use the app